rawr/rawr/README.md

     sudo gem install rawr --source http://gems.neurogami.com

-Note: You probably do ont want to use `sudo` if you are using a Ruby installed using `rvm`.
+Note: You probably do not want to use `sudo` if you are using a Ruby installed using `rvm`.

 STUFF